HarryPaniccc/DnD/Session Notes/Session 77 - Lucius.md

 - Bone Devil: 15, 142
 - Spawn: 21, 82
 - Fanatics: 16, 54
-- Aerondite: 20, 200
+- Aerondite: 20, 200 (round 3)
 - Tevis: 29,
 - Eren: 15, half his max minus already taken damage
 - Arthur: 13, missing 13 HP
-- Orthon: 6, 150
+- Orthon: 16, 150
 - Shadow: 17, 16
+- Necromancer:
 ### Three Rounds
 Three rounds remain of the ritual.
 Every round at the top of the round the timer goes down by one.
 If a cult fanatic is killed, the timer increases by one round.
 If all are killed then the ritual is paused and Athelstan is unable to return in this combat.

 Lucius is also granted increased strength by the altars.

 HP of the altars: 41, 36, 39.
-Their AC is 17, they have toughness (15 damage), and are vulnerable to force, piercing, bludgeoning and radiant damage.
+Their AC is 17, and are vulnerable to force, piercing, bludgeoning and radiant damage.
 They are resistant to slashing damage.
 They are immune to psychic and fire damage.
 #### NPC's strategy
 **Lucius**
 - Round 1: Action will be to cast Shadow of Moil on himself if he goes early